Improvised mockumentary from Austin satirizes all-too-real HOA drama

 "When we started it, it all actually felt more absurd," he adds.
 "But now the world has become more absurd.
 And so many people have told us how relevant they think it is [today]."

-Most of this film was shot between 2010 and 2012 (which you can absolutely see in the characters' wardrobes.)
-But this tiny-budget movie (a grand total of $2,000) eventually ran out of funds, and life lead everyone in different directions.
+Most of this film was shot between 2010 and 2012 (evident in the characters' wardrobes).
+But this movie with a budget of just $2,000 eventually ran out of funds, and life led everyone in different directions.
 Production had to be put on pause.

 It wasn't until 10 years later that Caffesse picked the project back up again, and then it was only to surprise his best friend for his 50th birthday.
 The plan: He'd finish shooting and editing the film they'd started over a decade ago and show it to Wildman as a gift.